How many people live in subsidized housing in Texas?

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

 Renters living in subsidized housing earn income from different sources.
 Wages, salaries, and business income are the main income source for 29% of households.
-Another 66% of households earn the majority of their income from other sources.
-This broad category includes Social Security payments; insurance benefits; pensions; interest or dividends; and payments in lieu of salary like worker’s compensation, severance, unemployment, or disability.
-Finally, welfare — which according to HUD and the Census Bureau includes the Temporary Assistance for Needy Families (TANF) program, general assistance, or emergency assistance payments — was not the primary source of income for any households in Texas.
-The remaining 5% is unaccounted for in the data.
+Another 66% of households earn the majority of their income from other sources, which include Social Security payments, insurance benefits, pensions, interest or dividends, and payments in lieu of salary such as worker’s compensation, severance, unemployment, or disability.
+Welfare, defined by HUD and the Census Bureau as including the Temporary Assistance for Needy Families (TANF) program, general assistance, or emergency assistance payments, is not the primary source of income for any households in Texas.
+The remaining 5% of households have income sources that are not specified in the data.

 Wages, salaries, and business income were the primary source of income for 29% of households in subsidized housing.